Camp GrowTorah took place August 19-23, 2019.

 Students Entering Grades 3-5: This program deepens students understanding of relationships and patterns within our ecosystem.
 Through scientific workshops, observations on and around the farm, foraging walks, study of wildlife working in harmony with the farm, and plenty of arts, crafts and field games, children will end their session with a strong connection to nature, local agriculture, and the Torah values that inform our actions.

-- The farm provides 2 healthy kosher snacks per day.
-These snacks will combine produce harvested from the farm along with staples such as fruit, pretzels, rice crackers, tortilla chips, etc.
+The farm provides 2 healthy kosher snacks per day.
+These snacks will combine produce harvested from the farm along with staples such as fruit, rice cakes, popcorn, crackers, tortilla chips, etc.

 Information for Parents